Forecasting high-dimensional functional time series with dual-factor structures: Empirical studies

 We use the average mean interval score for the $h$-step-ahead forecasts across all prefectures to reflect the accuracy of the $h$-step-ahead point-wise prediction interval:

-Figure~\ref{fig:4_2} shows the side-by-side box plots of average mean interval score values across all prefectures for one-step ahead to $10$-step ahead forecast of different forecast methods.
-From the box plots, despite HDFTS performs better for female mortality while FFM performs better for male mortality, the proposed method could generate relatively smaller average mean interval score values for some of the forecast horizons, which demonstrates that the proposed method could produce more accurate interval forecasts.
+Figure~\ref{fig:4_2} shows the side-by-side box plots of average mean interval score values across all prefectures for one-step ahead to $10$-step ahead forecasts of different forecast methods.
+From the box plots, despite HDFTS performing better for female mortality, the proposed method performs relatively the same as HDFTS, which indicates the proposed method could generate relatively smaller average mean interval score values for some of the forecast horizons.
+This demonstrates that the proposed method is capable of producing more accurate interval forecasts.

-After comparing the point and interval forecast results of various methods, our proposed method outperforms other competitive methods in forecasting the HDFTS.
-This indicates that the dimension reduction of the proposed model is efficient in capturing both the serial dependence and the correlation among cross-sections in the high-dimensional time series.
+After comparing the point and interval forecast results of various methods, we found that our proposed method outperforms other competitive methods in forecasting the HDFTS.
+This indicates that the proposed model's dimension reduction process efficiently captures both the serial dependence and the correlation among cross sections in the HDFTS.